davidjguru/the-russian-llulaby/content/blog/five-basic-things-ive-learned-using-graphql-in-drupal.md

 ## 2- Respect the order of parameters

+Another basic aspect but one that can take up a lot of your time... please...

+<h4>My advice:</h4>
-Another basic aspect but one that can take up a lot of your time... please, just keep the order of the parameters in the same sense that you expect it in your DataProducer, ok?
+Just keep the order of the parameters in the same sense that you expect it in your DataProducer, ok?
 See the following image:
 ![GraphQL example of parameters in queries](../../images/post/davidjguru_drupal_8_9_graphql_introduction_2.png)

 As you can see in the image above, first you've described a new extension for a Query type, in this example is for querying "News" in our Drupal installation.
 Then you're adding a new Schema Extension, adding FieldResolvers for the new query and you are using "query_news" as your custom DataProducer.
 In this declaration to register, you're sending the parameters in the order: